 If you going away with the child or days out.
 The narcissist will resent this as they are trying to stop you having anything fun in your life.
-They might say to the child things like “ you can not go on holiday and leave me I’ll be lonely.
+They might say to the child things like “ you can not go on holiday and leave me.
+I’ll be lonely.
 Why don’t you tell the other parent you don’t want to go” I’ve had something along those lines.
 What I’ve learnt is don’t tell them.
 Don’t let them know just do it or tell them once you know the child will not see them again before you go “ booked a holiday we go on Sunday so kids will not be with you this Monday” leave it there.
 The kids will travel with a clear head and enjoy.
+Yes you can feel guilt doing this, remember how many times you tried to be upfront, just to get burned.
+The narcissist doesn’t take yours or your children’s feelings into account, so you have to, even when it feels wrong.

 If they drag you to mediation, this is why it’s vital you do as much communication about contact via messenger or email, including the ones where you explained why and given them chances.
 Because the first thing they do is twist everything, they do onto you.
 Then you can simply hand over the written evidence and watch the narcissist squirm.
 This is great if you’re finding communication too difficult.